-Our goal is to distinguish preferences for equal access to HE from preferences for society's overall level of income, average education, and income equality.
+The goal of this paper is to distinguish preferences for equal access to HE from preferences for society's overall level of income, average education, and income equality.
+Theoretical interest in societal income and income equality are commonplace.
+However, characterizing and motivating an interest in equal access to HE is worth more attention.
 We operationalize equal access to HE as the relative difference in the probabilities that individuals from different parental income percentiles (the 10th and 90th percentiles) attend college.
-Under certain conditions, such a definition of equal access converges with the traditional notion of fair equality of opportunity articulated by Rawls in Theory of Justice and in political philosophy more broadly (Arneson, 1999; Brighouse and Swift, 2008; Rawls, 2009).
+Under certain conditions, such a definition of equal access converges with the traditional notion of fair equality of opportunity articulated by Rawls in Theory of Justice and in political philosophy more broadly (Arneson, 1999; Brighouse and Swift, 2008; Rawls, 2001, 2009).
 This conception of access is also widely used in empirical applications.
 For example, along with income mobility, Chetty et al. (2014) measure equality of opportunity as the probability of college attendance conditional on parental income.

-Debate about whether or not public policy should promote equal access to HE or income equality is salient in both public policy and political philosophy.
-Tuition-free HE was a prominently featured campaign issue during the Democratic primaries of 2016.
-As of April, 2016, a Gallup survey of 2,024 adults found that 47% supported tuition-free HE, and less reliable polling data indicate this support has grown.4
+Debate about whether or not public policy should promote equal college access or income equality is salient in both public policy and political philosophy.
+As is well known, tuition-free HE was a prominently featured populist campaign issue during the Democratic primaries of 2016.
+As of April, 2016, a Gallup survey of 2,024 adults found that 47% supported tuition-free HE, and less reliable polling data indicate this support has grown.3